verdaccio/monorepo/plugins/aws-s3-storage/README.md

   aws-s3-storage:
     bucket: S3_BUCKET # If an environment variable named S3_BUCKET is set, it will use that value.
 Otherwise assumes the bucket is named 'S3_BUCKET'
     keyPrefix: S3_KEY_PREFIX # If an environment variable named S3_KEY_PREFIX is set, it will use that value.
 Otherwise assumes the bucket is named 'S3_KEY_PREFIX'
+    endpoint: S3_ENDPOINT # If an environment variable named S3_ENDPOINT is set, it will use that value.
+Otherwise assumes the bucket is named 'S3_ENDPOINT'
     ...
 ```